alsoicode/expression-consumer/readme.md

 ## Tests
 Tests are written BDD-style with [Mocha](http://mochajs.org/) and [Supertest](https://github.com/visionmedia/supertest) and can be run using Grunt: `$ grunt test`

+## Benchmarking

+Benchmarking is available as a Grunt task: `$ grunt benchmark`.
+Results are generated in HTML format and may be found in the `/generated/output.html` file, viewable in a web browser.

+To run the benchmarks, you must first run the server in test mode:

+    $ NODE_ENV=test node app.js

+then, in a separate terminal tab or window, run the benchmark task:

+    $ cd to application
+    $ grunt benchmark

 ## Diagrams
 UML diagrams for activity and sequence are located in the `./diagrams` directory: